Put First Things First is Habit # 3 of Stephen Covey’s book The 7 Habits of Highly Effective People.

-That sounds pretty easy and intuitive, but many people unconsciously fall into the trap of getting caught up in non-important things.
+That sounds pretty easy and intuitive, but many people fall into the trap of getting caught up in non-important things.
 They neglect the larger life priorities until it becomes too late to act on them.
 To become a master of your time, you need to first be aware of your priorities in the larger context of your life.
-The framework which I will be sharing with you later in this article – Time Management Matrix - (from Covey’s book) is tremendously valuable in helping you achieve that.
-It will help you structure out your daily activities in accordance of importance and urgency and deal with them accordingly.
+The framework that I will be sharing with you in this article — the Time Management Matrix — is tremendously useful in helping you achieve that.
+It will help you structure your daily activities and deal with them based on priority.

-The Time Management Matrix is actually the fourth generation in the series of time management systems developed to give us more control of our lives.
-Each system builds on the one before it to move us toward greater control.
+The Time Management Matrix is the fourth generation in a series of time management systems developed to give us more control of our lives.
+Each system builds on the one before it to help us gain greater control of our time.

-However, the downside is we become fixated on what is in the calendar.
-In our focus to complete our tasks, we may tune out ‘distractions’, such as a call from friends or general family time, even though we may genuinely value people and relationships!
+However, the downside is we become fixated on what is on the calendar.
+In our focus to complete our tasks, we may tune out “distractions,” such as a call from friends or family time, even though we may genuinely value people and relationships!

-The third generation addresses that, somewhat.
-It is about “Prioritizing, planning and controlling” – including clarifying of values and goal setting based on those values.
+The third generation addresses that somewhat.
+It is about “prioritizing, planning, and controlling” which includes clarifying values and goal setting based on those values.
 Daily tasks are subsequently planned in accordance with these goals.
-Examples include personal organizer and electronic or paper-based planners.
+Tools used include the personal organizer and electronic or paper-based planners.

 Most of us use this system today.
-When I was studying in business school, most people were operating by this system.
-Everyone’s common goal was to have a successful career in a reputable company; Subsequently our daily tasks revolved around getting good grades, project work, studying, etc.
+When I was studying at business school, most people used this system.
+Everyone’s common goal was to have a successful career in a reputable company; subsequently, our daily tasks revolved around getting good grades, project work, and studying.

-However, the system does not factor in deeper values such as relationships, spirituality, inner peace which are more important in the bigger picture.
-While people become highly successful in goal achievement with third generation, they eventually reach a point where there is a conflict between their goals and what gives them deeper meanings.
-An example would be overachieving corporates who feel a sense of emptiness despite a successful career.
+However, the system does not factor in deeper values like relationships, spirituality, and inner peace which are more important in the bigger picture.
+While people become highly successful in goal achievement with the third generation system, they eventually reach a point where there is a conflict between their goals and what gives them deeper meaning in life.
+An example would be overachieving corporate professionals who feel a sense of emptiness despite a successful career.

-The fourth generation system addresses this gap – It focuses us on developing deeper value tasks and accomplishing results.
-This is done via using Covey’s framework to first classify our daily activities, then dealing with them in a certain way based on which quadrant they fall in.
+The fourth generation system addresses this gap.
+It helps us focus on identifying higher-value tasks and accomplishing results.
+This is done by using the Time Management Matrix to first classify our daily activities by Urgency/Importance, and then to deal with them based on the Quadrant they fall in.

 Time Management Matrix: The 4 Quadrants

-Our daily activities can be broken down into 4 quadrants, by urgency and importance:
+Using The Time Management Matrix, our daily activities can be broken down into 4 Quadrants, sorted by urgency and importance: